Breed Standards : Companion Dog Group : Cavalier King Charles Spaniel

 The Cavalier is an active, graceful, elegant toy spaniel, with a gentle expression.
 It stands 12 to 13 inches in height and weighs from 12 to 18 pounds.
 It has a long, silky coat that comes in four color variations, and is characteristically untrimmed.

-Very gay, fearless and sporting, yet gentle and affectionate.
+Very gay, fearless and sporting, yet gentle and affectionate, with no tendency toward nervousness.

 Appears flat across the top due to the high placement of the ears.
 Stop is shallow.